Home

 Seafit Health Events

-Working with the Dentaid charity and local dentists, we are taking a mobile health and dental tour to fishing ports in 4-5 locations: Portsmouth and the Isle of Wight, Scarbourgh/Whitby, Ullapool and Jersey.Ā
+Working with the Dentaid charity we are taking a mobile health and dental tour to fishing ports in 6 locations: Whitstable, Jersey, Dunbar, Bangor, Aberystwyth and Milford Haven.

 Mobile Dental Unit provision: